 Do Surrogate Mothers Have to Claim Income?

-If you’ve already received your surrogacy compensation recently, then it’s normal to start wondering about potential taxes on them – especially considering that the typical amount you can receive is around $30,000.
+If you’ve already received your surrogacy compensation recently, then it’s normal to start wondering about potential taxes on them – especially considering that the typical amount you can receive is tens of thousands of dollars.
 Now that April is almost here, figuring out whether or not you have to claim it as income will make a huge difference in how you do your taxes.